fehmi/simply.js/docs/framer.md

 }
 ```

-The `data` object you receive will contain detailed scroll information.
-It looks like this:
+The `data` object you receive will contain detailed scroll information, structured as follows:

 ```json
 {